-A project ‘begins’ when the Sponsor/business gives the Project Manager a 'mandate' to develop the Project Brief.
-If this is a major project, a Mandate should have already been completed and approved through the integrated planning process.
+A project begins when the sponsor/business gives the project manager (PM) a mandate to develop the project brief.
+If this is a major project, a mandate should have already been completed and approved through the integrated planning process.

 Requirements gathered now are about what customers expect the product to do or to be like, not technical details or technical approaches to how the requirements are achieved.
 Those will come later in discussion with technical experts.

 If there are a lot of stakeholders the project manager may seek their sponsor’s approval for early engagement of a senior user to help with requirements gathering.
 The PM and senior user will work with the users to prioritise long requirements lists into essentials and desirables.
 This forms the basis for developing the acceptance criteria - those qualities that the deliverables must have in order to be deemed fit for purpose and, without which, it will be rejected.